ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

   }
 }
 ```
-If the model type chosen in the training options is not `snre`, then the classifier specified here will be ignored.
+If the model type selected in the training options is not `snre`, and the density estimator is not `maf`, then the classifier and the num_components specified here will be ignored.

 #### MCMC sampler